Our research is primarily at the policy and strategic level: how can humanitarian action be made more effective?

 Against such challenging background, this study aims to provide evidence on organisational decision-making process and how they impact effective aid delivery on the ground.
-The Study is carried out from a neutral perspective, and it does therefore not intend to answer the normative question of “which type of ‘mandate’ is best”, but rather to clarify what differences there are between organisations in terms of how they set priorities and come to strategic choices, and what the advantages and disadvantages of different ‘mandates’ are.
-In doing so, the research has two main goals:
+The Study is carried out from a neutral perspective, and it does therefore not intend to answer the normative question of which type of ‘mandate’ is best, but rather to clarify what differences there are between organisations in terms of how they set priorities and come to strategic choices, and what the advantages and disadvantages of different ‘mandates’ are.

-- To shed light on how differences in priority setting and strategic choices between organisations can be successfully combined to foster effective humanitarian action on the ground, in situations of armed conflict.
+2. to shed light on how differences in priority setting and strategic choices between organisations can be successfully combined to foster effective humanitarian action on the ground, in situations of armed conflict.

-Priorities and Commitments in Humanitarian Action
+Priorities and Commitments in Humanitarian Action | 2015 – 2016

 In recent years, the humanitarian agenda has become extremely broad with the addition of many different priorities.
 As a result, there is confusion and misunderstanding on what humanitarian action encompasses and tries to achieve.
 In response to these issues, HERE-Geneva has over 2015 and in early 2016 engaged a project looking at humanitarian priorities.
 The focus has been on humanitarian action in armed conflict and the gaps in response found there.

 The objective of this project was to provide purpose and direction to the increasingly broad agenda of humanitarian action, formulating key messages on the goal of humanitarian action, existing commitments under international law, and benchmarks for performance.
 Three sets of issues have been examined in detail:

 3. the lack of leadership and accountability for performance (resulting in substandard humanitarian performance) The project, which concluded with the launch of the Final Report in May 2016, also looked at commitments against which actors can be held accountable.